kubernetes/enhancements/keps/sig-auth/3331-structured-authentication-configuration/README.md

 Unit tests will be expanded to cover the new feature set of this KEP:

-- Structured config (including valdation)
+- Structured config (including validation)
 - CEL based expressions
 - Multiple client ID support
 - Discovery URL overrides